kaz-yos/regmedint/README.md

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/regmedint)](http://www.r-pkg.org/pkg/regmedint)

-This is an R reimplementation of the regression-based causal mediation analysis methods as implemented in the SAS macro by Valeri and VanderWeele (2013 and 2015).
+This is an R re-implementation of the regression-based causal mediation analysis methods as implemented in the SAS macro by Valeri and VanderWeele (2013 and 2015).
 The original is found at Dr. VanderWeele’s [Tools and